supermemo-wiki/SuperMemo.Wiki/blogs/matt/daily-jaunts.md

 # 1/24/21 - Vision, Focus, & Energy

-This is an article that I've been incrementally working on recently.
+This is an article that I've been incrementally working on as part of a larger series.
 It's not finished, but I was prompted to post it based on a recent conversation with Naess.

 -Matt